 Yes, for the most part.
 Soda, wine and beer are available during lunch and dinner, and they are included in your cruise package.
 They also have champagne and orange juice to enjoy breakfast mimosas.

 If you prefer to have to have unlimited specialty drinks, you can purchase an additional beverage package.
 It includes an upgraded wine list and all cocktails.
 Service is available most of the time.

 You should know – if you purchase wine or alcohol during your excursions, you are allowed to bring it back on the ship and consume it on-board.
 This was a nice feature.
-We purchased wine from the vineyards we visited and enjoyed it on the sundeck in the evenings.
+We purchased wine from the vineyards and enjoyed it on the sundeck in the evenings.

 How much time is spent cruising on the river?